mek651/CMPT842/README.md

 1- Clone this repository to your local machine

-2- After cloning, go to path "..../Single_Machine_flwr"
+2- After cloning, go to path "..../Single_Machine_Flwr"

-3- Inside the "complete" directory open a terminal and run the following commands in order to build the docker
+3- Inside the "Single_Machine_Flwr" directory open a terminal and run the following commands in order to build the docker
   * export PROJECT_DIR=quickstart-compose
   * docker compose -f compose.yml up --build -d

+Use the following command to see all the generated containers
+  * docker ps

 Now all of the Containers starts in a detached form